bitovi/academy/src/ngrx/16-test-used-selectors/test-used-selectors.md

 </details>

-> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/test-used-selectors).
-You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/use-selectors...test-used-selectors) on GitHub or you can use the following command in your terminal:
+> **Wrap-up**: By the end of this section, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/test-used-selectors).
+You can also compare the [code changes for our solution to this section](https://github.com/bitovi/angular-ngrx-chat/compare/use-selectors...test-used-selectors) on GitHub or you can use the following command in your terminal:

 ```bash
 git diff origin/test-used-selectors